2.20 CONTRACT ADMINISTRATION

 Approval from the U.S. Department of Labor usually takes at least 30 days, so an early request by the contractor is necessary.
-Final payment to the contractor shall not be held up pending a response from the Department of Labor, if the contractor has made timely submittals for additional wage classifications and there are no DOL investigations on file.
+Final payment to the contractor shall not be held up pending a response from the Department of Labor if the contractor has made timely submittals for additional wage classifications and there are no DOL investigations on file.

-When a subcontracted item is used to satisfy a DBE goal, the amount paid to a DBE must be shown in Column "A." Note the additional guidelines on the administration of DBE subcontracts that follow.
+Note the additional guidelines on the administration of DBE subcontracts that follow.

-Except for trucking by DBE firms, "Subcontract Request" (Form 830231) are not required for trucking of materials.
-Trucking by DBE firms shall be documented on a "Subcontract Request and Approval" form, but the dollar value will not be used to determine the amount subcontracted.
-The contractor (or subcontractor) shall advise the project engineer in writing, on a daily basis, the names of independent companies that will be hauling materials on the "site of work".
+Except for trucking by DBE firms, “Subcontract Request” (Form 830231) are not required for trucking of materials.
+Trucking by DBE firms shall be documented on a “Subcontract Request and Approval” form, but the dollar value will not be used to determine the amount subcontracted.
+The contractor (or subcontractor) shall advise the project engineer in writing, on a daily basis, the names of independent companies that will be hauling materials on the “site of work”.
 This will allow the project engineer to monitor trucking companies for compliance with Davis-Bacon requirements.
+Similarly subcontract requests also are not required for concrete pumpers, but employees of concrete pumping companies are subject to Davis-Bacon wages when employed on the site of work.
+The contractor (or subcontractor) should also advise the project engineer when concrete pumpers are on site to ensure compliance with Davis-Bacon requirements.

 Project Engineer’s Responsibility